 Having tended to all the minor repairs your piece needs, now it is time to sand ('S').

 Sanding is an important step as it provides a 'key' for the paint to grab hold of and stick to.
 It also helps to ensure the surface is super smooth and truly flat.

 For best coverage and adhesion, I find painting on to bare wood best - although you can opt to scuff sand the item if you prefer (and this is compatible with the brand you are using).

 I typically work my way up to 120 or 180 grit before painting.

-Autentico Bio Strip is a water-based stripper and helps lift existing paint, varnish and wax finishes.
-It doesn't use nasties like chlorides and is bio-degradable.
+Home Strip and Autentico Bio Strip are water-based strippers and helps lift existing paint, varnish and wax finishes.
+They doesn't use nasties like chlorides and are bio-degradable.
 Simply apply a generous layer of the stripper, leave to work, and scrape off.

 To see Bio Strip in action check out my previous blog here.

 This is where my CRISP acronym doesn't quite work as the next three steps all begin with 'P' 😂